Your Guide to Authentic Regional Eats

 March 28, 2015 6:20 AM

 Most people who drive along Highway 59 towards the Gulf Coast know Burris Farm Market as a fabulous farm stand.
 It is definitely that: a spacious, open-sided building lined with hampers of Alabama-grown goodies that range from asparagus and broccoli to watermelons and zucchini.
 Throughout the summer, you’ll find gorgeous vine-ripened tomatoes, plump local strawberries, and the sweetest sweet corn, plus shelves of put-up jellies, pickles, and relishes.

-For Roadfooders who don’t have time, patience, or a mobile kitchen to take advantage of the bounteous harvest, Burris has recently added a bakery to the back of the market.
+For Roadfooders who don’t have time, patience, or a mobile kitchen to take advantage of the bounteous harvest, Burris also has a bakery at the back of the market.
 Here you can buy delicious strawberry bread as well as loaves of regular bread; but more important, you can buy dessert to eat immediately at one of the few random tables in the bakery and market area.
-The warm desserts include apple dumplings and peach cobbler, available with ice cream melting on top, as well as fresh strawberry shortcake and key lime pie.
-Delicious!
+The warm desserts include apple dumplings and peach cobbler, available with ice cream melting on top, as well as fresh strawberry shortcake and several kinds of pie.

-And if you notice a fetching toasty aroma coming from behind the market, that means they are currently roasting goobers to become the favorite road-trip snack for all true southerners, the boiled peanut … or as it is pronounced by many locals, the "bald peanut."
-Boiled peanuts, by the way, are nothing like the crunchy ones most of the world knows as cocktail companions.
+If you notice a fetching toasty aroma coming from behind the market, that means they are currently roasting goobers to become the favorite road-trip snack for all true southerners, the boiled peanut … or as it is pronounced by many locals, the "bald peanut."
+Boiled peanuts are nothing like the crunchy ones most of the world knows as cocktail companions.
 They are soft, seasoned, luscious and, for many of us, an acquired taste.
 However, once acquired, a taste for boiled peanuts tends to be insatiable.

 Peanut Butter Pie

 people found the review helpful.
 Was it helpful to you?